 An eating plan that aims to lower cholesterol and includes plenty of plant-based proteins is the portfolio diet.

-What is the portfolio diet?
+Read more: What is portfolio diet?

 9. ENJOY SUGARY AND SALTY FOODS IN MODERATION